Update June 2020

 Plus the town is only 40 mins walk away.

-We have one dog, Tasca and a cat, Menina, both of whom are exceptionally sweet.
-Many of our friends, who regularly pop, over also have dogs, so this is probably not the place for you if you don't like dogs...
+We have two dogs (Tasca and Curu the puppy) , a cat (Menina) , all whom are exceptionally sweet.
+Many of our friends, who regularly pop over, also have dogs, so this is probably not the place for you if you don't like dogs...

-We also now have a few rare breed chickens running around causing trouble..
+We also now have 6 rare breed chickens running around causing trouble and hiding their eggs

 WHAT WE WOULD LIKE FROM YOU

 Four hours help a day, six days a week.

 (Workaway Admin- please stop changing this to 5 days a week without telling me, it causes great confusion.
 We have always worked 6 days a week for 4 hours a day rather than 5 hours a day 5 days a week).

 The work is physical, so expect to be tired.
 During the summer we tend to start work around 7am since by 11am its roasting, but the rest of the year 9am or 10am works fine.
 We'd be grateful if you could get yourself out of bed and fix yourself breakfast ready to start for then.

 Any gardening and building skills are very much appreciated but if you only have energy, enthusiasm and willingness to learn, then that is also grand.
 Please however do let us know when you apply, if you have never used tools such as an electric drill.

 Taking your turn, unprompted, to cook, wash up, lay the table, clear away and keeping the house clean.